 How does HVAC work?

-The most common HVAC system is a combination of central heating and air conditioning systems that utilize a single blower to circulate air either via ducts or a ductless system for different rooms and zones.
-It is also possible that each component is separate, in the case of a radiant system combined with window air conditioning units.
+The most common HVAC system is a combination of central heating and air conditioning systems that utilize a single blower to circulate air via ducts.
+It is also possible that each component is separate, in the case of utilizing multiple fancoils for different rooms and zones.

 All HVAC systems are comprised of the same basic elements: